10 UX/UI Design Portfolio Examples to Inspire You (Updated for 2026)

 Before they can graduate from UX Academy, each student must have their design portfolio approved by a panel of experts.
 This helps to ensure that each student has the strongest chance of success in the job search process as they move into the Career Services phase.

-Each UX designer portfolio in this roundup is unique and stands out for a different reason.
+Each UX designer's portfolio in this roundup is unique and stands out for a different reason.
 But it's worth noting that each UI / UX portfolio site also embraces visual design and UX best practices to create a powerful, engaging experience for curious viewers and prospective employers alike.

 Nicole Locklair, formerly in charge of Talent Partnerships and Career Services at Designlab, selected these ten portfolios to showcase, along with insights into what was particularly great about each one.
 (Portfolios are listed in no particular order.)